kathryn-gb/kathryn-gb/README.md

 - 👋 Hi, I’m Kathryn.
 I'm a Renaissance data practitioner, passionate about making valid statistical inferences, generating useful imperfect models and scaling their impact with competence in software & data engineering principles.
-- 👀 I’m interested in the potential of greentech innovation to move the needle on sustainability.
 - 🌱 I’m currently learning solutions to common ML deployment challenges and heterogenous treatment effect estimation.

 <!---